surveyjs/survey-creator/docs/create-specialized-question-types.md

 This approach gives you the following advantages:

-- A corresponding toolbox item is added automatically.
+- A corresponding toolbox item appears automatically.
 - End users cannot break the functionality because the Property Grid hides the `questionJSON` object properties.
 - If you modify the question configuration, the changes automatically apply to every instance of this question.
 - A cleaner JSON definition: